damato-design/blog/src/posts/interview-critique.md

 ## The verdict

-Ultimately, I'd pass on this candidate.
+Ultimately, I'd pass on this candidate for a front-end role.
 Primarily for the lack of interest in CSS, and somewhat for the skills not being different from any other engineer out there that _does_ have CSS skills.
 I'm afraid that at this point in time, I might be able to give a few prompts to [ChatGPT](https://openai.com/blog/chatgpt/) and get similar results.

+It is entirely possible that my experience skews me to have a different definition of a front-end role.
+However, front-end in _any_ definition should include the languages of the browser because that _is_ definitively front-end.
+The server is _not_ the front, it is very much the back.
+How we serve to the front-end could be (and often is) included in a front-end role.
+Which is why I think understanding the configuration of Vite is a nice-to-have, while a working knowledge of CSS is a must.
+If you want to avoid the CSS, then you're looking for any role that _isn't_ front-end.

 When I interviewed for my current position, I did the majority of the interview exercises using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 While I'm not entirely sure what was considered in my review meeting, I assume the team was impressed in being able to write Web Components without a framework.
 It's a very unique skill that you can transfer to practically any project.